KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 *Note: This is the theory.
 I've noticed braces are not just a grouping mecanism.
 When manipulating matrices (4/5+ levels of nesting), braces are definitely not optional.
 This is too complicated for today though, we'll dig into this in another blog post.*

-<blockquote class="pull-quote--right">Manipulating 5+ nested lists is a pain in the ass.</blockquote>
+> Manipulating 5+ nested lists is a pain in the ass.

 ```scss
 $list: "item-1", "item-2", "item-3";